 Dear Parents/Guardian

-Andra Health will be running a NAME OF WORKSHOP/CLASS at NAME OF ESTABLISHMENT – DAY/TIME.
-The dates for the workshop are below:
+Andra Health will be running a Pilates After School Club at Melbourne Infant School, Tuesdays 3.30pm-4.30pm.
+The dates for the club are below:

-DATES
+14th May/ 21st May/ 4th June/ 18th June/ 25th June/ 2nd July/ 9th July

-The cost of the 3 week course is: ??????
+The cost of the course is : £28 per child

 If your child would like to attend, then please contact us on 01332 862922 or physio@andrahealth.com to enrol them.
 You will receive a confirmation email to confirm a place has been allocated to them.
-We need a minimum of AMOUNT OF children in order to make the workshop viable so all wishing to attend need to be enrolled with us by no later than DATE.
-We can then send a final email of confirmation that we have enough children – payments can then be sent to us via the options below
+We need a minimum of 12 children in order to make the club viable, so all wishing to attend need to be enrolled with us by no later than 1st May.
+We will send a final email of confirmation when we have enough children – payments should then be sent to us via the options below.

-You can pay for the course by cheque or cash – sending it to our studio in Melbourne or putting it in an envelope and passing it on to the coach on the first day.
-The permission slip at the bottom of this form will also need to be filled out and put with your payment of choice.
+You can pay for the course by cheque or cash.
+Drop in to the clinic in Melbourne (address: Andra Health, 5 Derby Road, Melbourne, DE73 8FE) or putting it in an envelope labelled with your child’s name and passing it on to the Instructor on the first day.
+The permission slip at the bottom of this form will also need to be filled out and included with your payment.

 Unfortunately we cannot offer refunds for missed sessions